Join StarRocks Community on Slack

 StarRocks adopts massively parallel processing (MPP) as its distributed execution framework.
 In this framework, a query request is split into numerous logic and physical execution units and runs simultaneously on multiple nodes.
 Each node enjoys exclusive resources (CPU, memory).
 MPP can make efficient use of resources during each query and enhance query performance through horizontal scaling.

-An example of execution of a query
+An example of query execution

 As shown in the diagram above, StarRocks splits a query into multiple logical execution units (also called Query Fragment).
 Each logical execution unit contains one or more operators, for example, Scan, Filter and Aggregate operators in the above diagram.
 One logical execution unit runs on one or more physical execution units, depending on the computation resources each logical execution unit requires.
 The physical execution unit is the smallest scheduling unit and each is responsible for only part of the data involved in a query.
 It is scheduled to and implemented on certain computing nodes.
 Because of the varying degrees of complexity in logical execution units, each logical execution unit uses different numbers of physical execution units, which will increase resource utilization and improve query speed.

-An example of execution of a query
+An example of query execution

 Unlike the scatter-gather pattern used by many other data analytics products in their distributed computing framework, MPP can utilize more resources to process query requests.
 In the scatter-gather pattern, aggregate operators run only on gather nodes during the final phase of computation.
 However, by using MPP, data is shuffled to multiple nodes which will run aggregate operators together.
-This leads to distinct improvement of performance for StarRocks over other products using the scatter-gather pattern when it comes to complex computations (e.g. Group By High-Cardinality column, join on large tables and so on).
+This leads to a distinct improvement of performance for StarRocks over other products using the scatter-gather pattern when it comes to complex computations (e.g. Group By High-Cardinality column, join on large tables, and so on).

 A Native Vectorized Execution Engine